jangko/nimPNG/readme.md

 The usual loadPNG and decodePNG can decode both unanimated and animated PNG.
 `png.width`, `png.height`, `png.data` works as usual.
 If the decoded PNG is an APNG, `png.data` will contains default frame.
 Animation frames can be accessible via `png.frames`.
-If it is not an APNG, `png.frames` will be nil.
+If it is not an APNG, `png.frames` will be have zero length.

 ### Encoding